robsonbittencourt/hubot.js/README.md

 ![first-iteraction](https://s14.postimg.org/q4lmjsrpd/hubot_first_iteraction.png)

+**An important detail.
+To ask me things on a channel I have to be participating in it.**

 ### Activate/Deactivate Gears

 You don't want to use some gear?
 You can disable it.
 If you want to activate it again it is also possible.
 Use `activate gear-name` or `deactivate gear-name`.